U.S. Stocks Fall as Economic Data Disappoints

 The lackluster readings follow a string of soft first-quarter data.
 Investors have largely brushed off signs of weak economic growth in 2017 on the rationale that the first few months of the year tend to be slow and corporate earnings have been stronger than expected.
 U.S. stocks are hovering close to record highs, while volatility has fallen to historical lows.

+The stocks that climbed were defensive plays.
+Utilities, often called bond proxies because of their steady dividend payouts, were the best performers in the S&P 500 on Friday, up 0.5%.

-Retail sales improved slightly less than anticipated in April, according to the Commerce Department, and a closely watched measure of underlying U.S. inflation came in soft, the Labor Department said Friday.
+Earlier Friday, retail sales improved slightly less than anticipated in April, according to the Commerce Department, and a closely watched measure of underlying U.S. inflation came in soft, the Labor Department said.
 When excluding food and energy prices, the consumer-price index, which measures what Americans pay for everything from vegetables to new vehicles, rose 1.9% in April from the prior year, the first time it's been below 2% since October 2015.

-The data follows disappointing retail earnings.
-Shares of Nordstrom dropped 5.8% after it reported an unexpected fall in same-store sales, while J.C.
-Penney shares fell 6.6% after the department store operator reported a first-quarter loss.
-Downbeat results from Macy's on Thursday had sent its shares down roughly 17%, spurring concerns about the sector.

 Continue Reading Below